 When did the school open?
 The school opened its doors to the first cohort of students in August of 2018, with a beginning enrollment of 50 ninth grade students from all over the county.

 Who can apply to attend the Scholars Academy?
 Rising 9th grade students with a proven record of academic excellence should apply.
 Standardized test scores, report card grades, writing samples, and recommendations will be a part of the application process.
-For the 2nd cohort, an interview component may be added after the intial application review process.
+For the 2nd cohort, an interview component will be added after the intial application review process.
+Only 50 students will be accepted annually.
 Students must reside in Aiken County and are required to show proof of residency upon enrollment.

 Where do classes take place?
 Currently, classes are taught in the Ruth Patrick Science Education Center on the University of South Carolina Aiken campus.
 A new building will be renovated to house the school in the future with plans to open in the 2020-2021 school year.